- Reference Number: HEY-427/2020

 You can translate this page by using the headphones button (bottom left) and then select the globe to change the language of the page.
 Need some help choosing a language?
 Please refer to Browsealoud Supported Voices and Languages.

 This leaflet has been produced to give you general information about your condition.
 Most of your questions should be answered by this leaflet.
-However, it is not meant to replace the discussion between you and your doctor or therapist, but may act as a starting point for discussion.
-If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team caring for you.
+However, it is not meant to replace the discussion between you and the healthcare team, but may act as a starting point for discussion.
+If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team.

 What is a chronic cough?